Pouherenga Kōrero o-Mua

 - the culture, history and society of the people being studied

-- how to conduct research, including how to analyse and interpret information
+- how to conduct research, including interviewing, analysing, interpreting

 - project management.

-- usually work regular hours, but may be expected to work unusual or long hours on some projects.
+- usually work regular hours, but may be expected to work long hours

-- may travel to attend meetings and conferences or to complete research in New Zealand and overseas.
+- may travel within New Zealand and overseas to attend meetings and conferences or to complete research.

 What's the job really like?